zbaban/vaultx/README.md

 - Replication status (in JSON format).

 This script simplifies monitoring and managing a HashiCorp Vault cluster by consolidating essential information into a single interface for quick and easy reference.

----

-This version combines the installation and example usage for a smoother setup process.